lilacviolets/Velvet/readme.md

 ## 🙏 Acknowledgments

 - Inspired by various Windows debloating tools
-- Thanks to teachers and classmates for feedback
+- Thanks to my teacher and a few of my classmates
 - Community contributors

 ---